Helping millions of people navigate the world of technology.

 start menu

 Step 2: Locate the Windows Installer service and right-click on it.
-Select the Restart option.
+Select Restart.

 restarting the windows installer service

-User Account Control dims the desktop and notifies you about a program making changes to your system.
-But if it becomes too overprotective, you can temporarily disable it and finish the uninstallation.
-Here’s how:
+User Account Control notifies you about a program that is making changes to your system.
+But if it becomes too overprotective, temporarily disable it and finish the uninstallation.

-Step 1: Press the Windows key to launch the Start menu, type UAC in the search bar, and press the Enter key.
+Step 1: Press the Windows key to launch the Start menu, type UAC in the search bar, and press Enter.

-Step 2: Drag the slider to the bottom position and click on the OK button.
+Step 2: Drag the slider to the bottom position and click on OK.

 disabling User account control temporarily

-You can use the Command Prompt to remove any installed program on your PC.
-But you must know the exact path of the uninstaller file.
-For this, you can either use the File Explorer and manually navigate to the installation folder of the program or you can view the UninstallString of the app in Windows Registry.
-Here’s how to do it with File Explorer:
+You can use Command Prompt to remove any program installed on your PC.
+However, you must know the exact path of the uninstaller file.

-Step 1: Press the Windows + E keyboard shortcut to open the File Explorer.
-Now, click on the C Drive and then click on the Program Files Folder.
+Step 1: Open the C: Drive and click on the Program Files Folder.

 Step 2: Locate and select the uninstaller executable file and right-click on it.
-Select the Copy as path option.
+Select Copy as path.

 copying the path of the uninstaller file

-Step 4: Paste the copied path of the uninstaller file in the Command Prompt window and press Enter:
+Step 3: Open Command Prompt.
+Paste the copied path of the uninstaller file in Command Prompt and press Enter.

 Uninstall App Using CMD

-If you still see the ‘You must be an administrator to remove this application’ error message, then you’ll need to take Full Ownership of the installation folder and all the files inside it.
-Here’s how to do it:
+If you still see the “You must be an administrator to remove this application” error message, you must take Full Ownership of the installation folder and all the files inside it.

-Step 1: Press the Windows + E keyboard shortcut to open the File Explorer.
-Click on the C Drive icon and then click on the Program Files or Program Files (x86) folder.
+Step 1: Open the C: Drive > click on the Program Files or Program Files (x86) folder.

 accessing the installation folder in Windows

-Step 2: Find the installation folder of the program which you are unable to uninstall.
-Select the folder and right-click on it.
-Select the Properties option from the context menu.
+Step 2: Find the installation folder of the program that you can’t uninstall.
+Select and right-click on the folder > select Properties.

 Properties window

 Step 3: Switch to the Security tab.
-Now, scroll down and find your user name and click on it.
-Then, click on the Edit button.
+Scroll down to find your username and click on it.
+Then, click on Edit.

 Taking Full Ownership of the Uninstaller File

 Step 4: A new window will open.
-Select your user name again.
-Then, click on the Full control checkbox to select it.
+Select your username again.
+Click on the Full control checkbox to select it.
+Click on Apply and OK.

 Taking Full Ownership of the Uninstaller File